Internal storytelling: A guide for internal comms - Oak Engage

 Being honest will help you shape how employees see the business problems but also help to control any negativity that might be reported externally or in internal circles.
 It’s a powerful storytelling tool in itself and can make people see the business in a different way.

-Involve Leadership
+Involve leadership

 Different companies will have different types of face time between leadership and employees.
 Some will have more contact with management than others.
 From ‘town halls’, Q&As or just a monthly newsletter/email.